IBM/libertyEventDrivenSurvey/README.md

    ```
    oc exec -it $(oc get pod -o name | grep surveyadminservice) -c surveyadminservice -- cat /logs/messages.log
    ```
-1. Open your browser to the URL in the previous output.
+1. Open your browser to the URL from the `kn service list` output above.
 1. Click `Start New Geolocation Survey`
 1. Create a KNative Eventing KafkaSource for `surveyAdminService` replacing `bootstrapServers` with the AMQ Streams Kafka Cluster bootstrap address:
    ```